TechnikEmpire/NsfwSqueezenet/README.md

 Note that the average execution time above includes JPEG decoding time, as well as network input preprocessing time.
 This is not a measurement of just the forward pass execution time.
 Those benchmarks (forward pass only) are well [established](https://github.com/opencv/opencv/wiki/DNN-Efficiency).

 This model is sufficient enough for real time video classification on a single core at ~3.5x playback speed (cinema framerate).
+In fact you can see a demonstration of just that [here](https://www.youtube.com/watch?v=UAlVOGf9V1s).

 ## Todo